Shiyan: Geography

+The far northern and southern reaches of Shiyan are the highest in elevation, while the geographic center of the city has a relatively low elevation.
+The highest point in Shiyan is Congping in Zhuxi County, at 2740.2 m above sea level, while the lowest point, Panjiayan in Danjiangkou, is 87 m above sea level.
+Hills and mountains in Shiyan generally have steep inclines, and many of its rivers have steep drops and rapid water flows.
 Major rivers in Shiyan include the Du River and the Han River.
+The Wudang Mountains run east–west through Shiyan.
+The peak commonly referred to as "Wudang Mountain", or in Mandarin Wudangshan, is one of the most important cultural centres of the Taoist faith.
+The surrounding areas are dotted with up to 200 Taoist monastic temples and religious sites.

+Shiyan is largely forested, and woodlands comprise 74.37% of its total area as of 2020.

 Shiyan's total area is subject to major change as part of the South to North water diversion project of the Han River.
 Certain areas will see an increase of up to 5 m in water level to create a new reservoir to serve Beijing and Tianjin as a part of this major water diversion project.

 Climate

 Administration

 The prefecture-level city of Shiyan administers 8 county-level divisions, comprising three districts, one county-level city and four counties:

 These eight county-level divisions then administer three different types of township-level divisions: 13 subdistricts, 72 towns, and 34 townships.
 Finally, these township-level divisions then administer two types of village-level divisions: 164 residential communities and 1,807 administrative villages.

 Demographics

 As of 2020, Shiyan's permanent population totals approximately 3,209,000 people.
 Throughout 2014 to 2019, the city's registered hukou population exceeded the permanent population by a few dozen thousand.
 This disparity likely represents migrants who left Shiyan, working in larger cities with higher wages, a common trend throughout China.
 During this span, Shiyan's hukou population decreased by approximately 8,100, but the city's permanent population increased by about 25,300.